RDFLib/rdflib/docs/index.rst

 * **SPARQL 1.1 implementation**

-  * supporting both Queries and Updates
+  * both Queries and Updates are supported

 Getting started